catalpainternational/djangostreetmap/README.md

+# Openstreetmap Vector Tiles

+> "A vector tile is a lightweight data format for storing geospatial vector data"

+For an introduction to MVT (Mapbox Vector Tiles) see the [mapbox docs](https://docs.mapbox.com/help/glossary/vector-tiles/) For an introduction to OSM see [openstreetmap.org](https://www.openstreetmap.org/)

+## Purpose of this project

-This is a Django application to expose OpenStreetMap data
+This is a Django application to
+ 1) Import OSM data as Django models
+ 2) Expose Django models as MVT (Mapbox Vector Tile) geographic format data

+## Running in Development

-# Set up postgis
+### Set up postgis

 docker run --name=osm -e POSTGRES_PASSWORD=osm -P postgis/postgis:12-3.1

-# Find your port
+Find your port:

 ```
 (env) josh@m4800:~/github/joshbrooks/djangostreetmap$ docker ps